joshrouwhorst/BskyBackup/README.md

 Open [https://localhost:3000](https://localhost:3000) in your browser.

-You should be redirected to [https://localhost:3000/settings](https://localhost:3000/settings) until you input required information for setup such as your desired backup location on your file system and your Bluesky credentials.
+You should be redirected to [https://localhost:3000/settings](https://localhost:3000/settings) until you input required information for setup such as your Bluesky credentials, which is encrypted on your filesystem.

 ### Bluesky Credentials